-Registration for the SCCOC opens May 6th and closes May 24th or when the maximum capacity of 20 institutions is reached.
+Registration for the SCCOC closes May 24th or when the maximum capacity of 20 institutions is reached.
 Prospective applicants may register here for the SCCOC.

-- The live SCCOC kick-off event will be held virtually through WebEx, Wednesday 2nd from 10am – 10:30am.
+- The live SCCOC kick-off event will be held virtually through WebEx, Wednesday June 1st from 10am – 11am.
 This event is a brief orientation of the online format.
-State Library of Ohio LSTA Consultant, Cindy Boyden, will define grant goals and be available for questions .
+State Library of Ohio Associate State Librarian Evan Struble define grant goals and be available for questions.
 The live kick-off event will be recorded.
 When you register for the SCCOC, you are also registering for the SCCOC live kick-off.

-- The mandatory SCCOC opens June 2ndand ends June 23rd.
+- The mandatory SCCOC opens June 1st and ends June 24th..
 Multiple staff from registered institutions may complete the SCCOC.
-A class participation questionnaire will be due upon completion/by June 23rd.
+A class participation questionnaire will be due upon completion/by June 24th.

 - Grant applications will be reviewed by a team of State Library staff and Ohio Preservation Council members.

-- Successful grant applicants will be notified in early October 2021.
+- Successful grant applicants will be notified in October 2022.

 Grant Proposal Format and Requirements/Additional Documents